 As punishment for Eve's sin, God said: 'I will greatly increase your pains in childbearing; with pain you will give birth to children' (Genesis 3:16).
 God said this to Eve before she had children.
 It would be meaningless for God to say that he will 'increase' the pains of childbearing if there had never been any childbearing anywhere on earth.

 Adam's firstborn son, Cain, was a farmer.
 His second-born child, Abel, was a rancher:

 'Now Abel was a keeper of sheep, while Cain was a tiller of the soil.
 So in the course of time, Cain brought some of the fruit of the soil as an offering to the LORD, while Abel brought the best portions of the firstborn of his flock.' – Genesis 4:3-4

 History and archeology reveal a common picture of ancient peoples throughout the world.
 At first they were hunter-gatherers, moving from place to place, always searching for better food supply.
-Over long periods of time, people learned how to process seeds, clear ground and plant crops ... and how to domesticate sheep, goats and pigs for reproduction and slaughter.
+Over long periods of time, some people became farmers by learning how to process seeds, clear ground and plant crops ... and others became ranchers by learning how to domesticate sheep, goats, pigs and cattle for reproduction and slaughter.

 If Adam were the first person on earth, then Cain and Abel were the first two humans ever born.
-It is highly improbable that they could have achieved this level of sophisticated specialized labor so quickly before their next sibling was born (Genesis 4:25) and before Cain was married (Genesis 4:16-18).
-It is likely that they learned farming and ranching from t,he experiences of generations of other people in the area after they were evicted from the Garden of Eden (Genesis 4:13-16).
+It's highly improbable that they could have achieved this high level of specialized labor so quickly before their next sibling was born (Genesis 4:25) and before Cain was married (Genesis 4:16-18).
+It's likely that they learned farming, ranching, and city-building from the experiences of generations of other people in the area after being evicted from the Garden of Eden (Genesis 4:13-16).